MouseLightProject/Fetch/README.txt

 Version History
 _______________

-1.0    Aug 5, 2016    Initial commit, based on fully functional
-		      code from local microscope machine, written
+1.0    Aug 5, 2016    Initial commit, based on fully functional code from local
-		      by Nathan Clack.
+		      microscope machine, written by Nathan Clack.

-1.01   Sep 7, 2016    Changed folder numbering so that numbering
+1.01   Sep 7, 2016    Changed folder numbering so that numbering always
-		      always increases, resetting to 0 when a new day begins; seriesno in .microscope
-		      file is now unused.
-Updated simulation mode so that a complete autotile simulation
-		      (exploration, surface find and image stack
-		      acquisition) is possible.
-Fixed issue with
+		      increases, resetting to 0 when a new day begins; seriesno in .microscope file is now unused.
+Updated simulation mode so that a complete autotile simulation (exploration, surface find and image stack acquisition) is possible.
-		      distance-to-edge calculation in Tiling.cpp.
+		      Fixed issue with distance-to-edge calculation in Tiling.cpp.
 	              Added this README, and LICENSE from Nathan Clack's repository.

 1.011  Sep 7, 2016    Fixed README formatting.

-1.02   Sep 20, 2016   Created a property and check box called
+1.02   Sep 20, 2016   Created a property and check box called "Skip Surface Find
-		      "Skip Surface Find on Image Resume" in
-		      Auto Tile mode.
+		      on Image Resume" in Auto Tile mode.
 This gives the user the option to stop imaging and restart without having to do another surface find.
 This property is outputted in .acquisition file.
-	              Also reformatted Stage's "Lock Controls"
-		      checkbox and added version number to main window.
+Also reformatted Stage's "Lock Controls" checkbox and added version number to main window.

-1.021  Sep 21, 2016   Updated "Skip Surface Find on Image Resume"
+1.021  Sep 21, 2016   Updated "Skip Surface Find on Image Resume" check box so
-		      check box so that its checked status updates from .microscope file, and removed
-                      the corresponding property from simulated.
+		      that its checked status updates from .microscope file, and removed the corresponding property from simulated.microscope
-                      microscope file.
-Also changed z_tile_offset
-                      to 0 to prevent errors when resaving .microscope file.
+		      file.
+Also changed z_tile_offset to 0 to prevent errors when resaving .microscope file.

 1.022  Sep 21, 2016   Updated version number in main window.

-1.03-beta-1 Sep 23, 2016    Enable user to enter slice
+1.03-beta-1 Sep 23, 2016    Enable user to enter slice thickness correction
-			    thickness correction with accompanying
-			    locked checkbox.
+		            with accompanying locked checkbox.
 Updated checkbox
 			    alignment for other widgets.

+1.03   Sep 30, 2016   Slice thickness correction and skip surface find are no
+		      longer configuration properties, but are instead QSettings.
+		      Added field that displays the current slice thickness correction setting.